Judge vets potential Theranos jurors, as COVID-19 looms over start of Holmes trial | Politics

 Court papers submitted more than 18 months ago and unsealed late on Friday revealed that Holmes had accused former Theranos COO Ramesh "Sunny" Balwani of psychological and sexual abuse.
 Holmes' lawyers said her "deference" to Balwani led her to believe allegedly false statements about parts of Theranos that he controlled, including a claim about a partnership with drugstore chain Walgreens.

 Holmes was 18 years old when she met Balwani, who is 20 years her senior, and started living with him around three years later, according to Carreyrou's book.
 Balwani denied allegations of abuse in a 2019 court filing.
-He is scheduled to be tried on fraud charges related to Theranos Holmes' trial ends.
+He is scheduled to be tried separately on fraud charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)